capaj/chokidar-socket-emitter/README.md

 # chokidar-socket-emitter
-a simple chokidar watcher and socket.io server which emits file system events to all connected socket.io clients
+a simple chokidar watcher and socket.io server which emits file system events to all connected socket.io clients.
+Primarily it should server as event source for **[jspm-hot-reloader](https://github.com/capaj/jspm-hot-reloader)** but you can use it any other way.

 ## Install
 ```